 - A Trading Account (a share broker account which allows you to trade in equity, F&O etc. segments) and,

 - A Demat account (it holds the equity shares purchased by you)

 The process to open the 3 in 1 account is simple:

-- Visit the bank website (for example Zerodha) that provides the 3 in 1 account facility
+- Visit the bank website or third-parties (for example Zerodha) that provide the 3 in 1 account facility

 - Enter your details and download the application form